galaxyproject/total-perspective-vortex/docs/topics/concepts.rst

 refer to evaluated env expressions.

-*rank functions* - these can refer to all prior expressions, and are additional passed in a `candidate_destinations` array, which is a list of matching vortex destinations.
+*rank functions* - these can refer to all prior expressions, and are additional passed in a `candidate_destinations` array, which is a list of matching TPV destinations.

 Scheduling
 ==========

-Vortex offers several mechanisms for controlling scheduling, all of which are optional.
+TPV offers several mechanisms for controlling scheduling, all of which are optional.
 In its simplest form, no scheduling constraints would be defined at all, in which case the entity would schedule on the first available entity.
 Admins can use additional